RatAcad/BpodAcademy/README.md

 By default, the Bpod Console GUI will not be shown.
 To use the Bpod Console for this Bpod, select `Show GUI`.
 After selecting `Show GUI`, you can select the same button, now labeled `Hide GUI` to hide it.

 To calibrate solenoid valves, select `Calibrate`, which will open the Bpod Calibration GUI for that Bpod.
+The options to Show/Hide the Bpod Console and to run the Bpod Calibration GUI only exist when running BpodAcademy on the server computer -- these features cannot be used remotely.

 To run a protocol, select the desired protocol, subject, and settings file from the drop down menu, then select `Run Protocol`.
 Protocols can be manually stopped by selecting `Stop Protocol`.